 Well-traveled professional acupuncturist/aromatherapist Carla Green offers five easy stress-relieving tips, to make all the difference on the road or in the air:

 Five Easy Ways to Relieve Travel Stress

 The Relaxing Breath

-Lavender is the rock star for easing stress.
-If I feel anxious or just can’t relax, I simply inhale it (after uncapping the bottle, of course).
+Lavender is the rockstar when I want to relieve travel stress.
+If I feel travel anxiety coming on or just can’t relax, I simply inhale it (after uncapping the bottle, of course).
 If you’re not allergic to the plants used in these oils, you can also use them topically.
 A dab on the wrists is another way to incorporate them into your anti-stress routine.

 Acupressure is the precise finger placement and pressure over specific pulse points on the body.
 Activation of these points with pressure can improve blood flow, release tension, and balance your body’s energy pathways.
 This promotes relaxation, healing, and restoration of proper body function.

 Heart 7, a point located on the little finger side of the wrist crease, is one of the most powerful relaxation points on your body.
 Apply deep, firm pressure over the point, hold for 10 seconds, relax the pressure halfway, and then press deeply again.
 Repeat several times until you feel yourself relaxing.

 Regular daily aerobic exercise is excellent for stress reduction.
 A brisk walk is sufficient to achieve this and can be accomplished anywhere your travels take you—no gym or special equipment required.

 Another tip?
 Get travel insurance (here’s great advice for buying travel insurance ).
 I’ve heard numerous stories of mishaps abroad that were made a lot less stressful because of this safety net.